jerdog/web-scraper/README.md

-# Custom Python Scraper
+# Python Web Scraper

-This project is a Python-based web scraper designed to identify pages on a website that contain specific keywords (e.g., product names).
+I built this Python-based web scraper to help identify pages on a website that contain specific keywords (e.g., product names).
 The scraper crawls through the site recursively, searches for occurrences of the keywords, and outputs the results to a CSV file.
+It also outputs  a list of broken links to a separate `errors.log` file.

 ## Features
 - Recursively crawls a website starting from a base URL.